danilop/multimodal-chat/README.md

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Usage Tips

+- Combine multiple tools for complex tasks.
+For example, use the web search to find information, then use the sketchbook to write a summary, and finally generate a conversation about the topic.
+- When working with images, you can generate new images, search for existing ones, or download images from the web to add to your catalog.
+- Use the arXiv integration to stay up-to-date with the latest research in your field of interest.
+- The conversation generation tool is great for creating engaging content or preparing for presentations.
+- Regularly check and update your personal improvements to track your progress and areas for growth.

 For more detailed information on specific components or advanced usage, please refer to the inline documentation in the source code.